Black History Month – Celebrating Black Community Leaders in Health & Wellness

 Diversity builds economic vitality, strengthens local economies, fosters job creation, and celebrates true community.
 One way to observe Black History Month and every month is to support local Black-owned businesses.
 Check out this list from the Marin IJ (updated Nov 2020):

-The ASALH has put together an amazing selection of materials and resources about the importance of Black Health and Wellness and they are hosting a month-long virtual festival.
+Each year, the ASALH puts together an amazing selection of materials and resources about Black History Month and they host a month-long virtual festival.

 - Books on Black Health & Wellness